September 4, 2009

 "What did it mean the 'Julio black'?
 The start of the era of guns, disappearances, child soldiers, the destruction of democracy.
 And the conflict is still going on, "says the minister.

-Despite the dramatic war situation in the country and the suffering of hundreds of thousands, during exposure of Rajakaruna has been a small reason to rejoice: the return of Uncle Joe, twenty five years after his disappearance.
+Despite the country's military plight and suffering of hundreds of thousands, during Rajakaruna exposure has been a small reason to rejoice: the return of Uncle Joe, twenty five years after his disappearance.

 February 3, 2009